 Claudio Lotito claims he rejected €160m for Lazio’s Sergej Milinkovic-Savic.
 “I don’t think any other President in world football would’ve done what I did.”

-Milinkovic-Savic was heavily linked with moves to some of Europe’s biggest clubs last summer but ultimately signed a new contract with Lazio, and Lotito made it clear he was committed to building a ‘winning’ Biancocelesti.
+Milinkovic-Savic was heavily linked with moves to some of Europe’s biggest clubs last summer but ended up signing a new contract with Lazio, and Lotito made it clear he was committed to building a ‘winning’ Biancocelesti.

 “We want to build a winning team and keep strengthening it, not weaken it,” he said at a school in Rome on his club’s 119th birthday.